 Whether you are limited on space, growing plants that don’t usually survive your local weather or just looking to create focal points, container trees and shrubs can be a lovely addition to your landscape.
-However, there are some considerations that you will need to remember in order to help them stay happy and healthy.
+There are some considerations that you will need to remember to help them stay happy and healthy.

 Research to Determine What Trees and Shrubs Are Best